Hi! I'm Jess.

-Sharing my designs with others makes me feel connected.
-And it comforts me to know that my work might make you feel a little more connected too.
+Making art and sharing my own real + imperfect life reminds me that life is hard for everyone and we're all in this together; it comforts me to know my work might make you feel a little more connected too.

 Trust your inner voice.